 I don’t think this is one of those times.

-That trend is appearing as a slow, but steady rewriting of the Gospel itself.
+My concern is a growing, disturbing trend in popular Christian culture… a slow, but steady rewriting of the Gospel.
 That is not an issue of preference, taste, or mere opinion; It is an issue of truth and eternity.